ioos/glider-dac/_docs/ngdac-netcdf-file-format-version-2.md

 #### _comment_

-Free-form field used to provide additional information on the data set
+Free-form field used to provide additional information on the data set.

 #### _contributor_name_